SkyCrew-app/backend/README.md

 ## 📚 API Documentation

 The backend exposes a **GraphQL API**.
 Explore the schema and run queries using the GraphQL Playground.
+You can find the API documentation at `http://localhost:3000/playground`.

 ### **Example Queries**